NioTheFirst/ScType/README.md

 ## Abstract Type

-The abstract type as introduced by Fig. 6 in our paper is defined in `ExtendedType.py`.
+The abstract type as introduced by Fig. 6 in our paper is defined in `ExtendedType.py` (which is located in the directory `slither/detectors/my_detectors`).
 It provides additional information to variables, such as token units, scaling factor, and financial type.

 In particular, for every variable intermediate representation (IR) produced by Slither, there is a field, `extok`, that contains the ExtendedType object defined in `ExtendedType.py`.